pmndrs/zustand/docs/apis/create-store.md

 ```

 > [!NOTE]
-> We don’t need to copy every property separately due to `set` function performs shallow
+> We don’t need to copy every property separately due to `set` function performing shallow merge by
-> merge by default.
+> default.

 Now the form works!